christianjokhaji/UHelper/README.md

 ![png](assets/1.png)

-Here, you can select the server you want (it's under the Add to Server section!) and afterwards, press continue button.
+Here, you can select the server you want (it's under the Add to Server section!) and afterward, press continue.

 ![png](assets/2.png)

-Then, you are asked to confirm that you wish to grant some permissions to UHelper.
-Because these are all essential for the bot to function normally, you should not uncheck any one of them.
+Then, you will be asked to confirm that you wish to grant some permissions to UHelper.
+Because these are all essential for the bot to function, you should not uncheck any one of them.
 Scroll down to the bottom to find the "authorize" button and click it.

 ![png](assets/3.png)